krasimir/actml/README.md

 Now the result of `<Foo>` is available for `<Bar>` element too.
 The value of `name` is consistent across the different scopes.
 Changing it in one place means that it is updated in the other ones too.

 Another important note here is that once a variable gets caught it doesn't bubble up.
-So if there are other elements as parents they will not receive it.
+If there are other elements as parents they will not receive it.

 ### Catching all the variables